Feedback and Testimonials

 Our trip to Myanmar is now my fourth GD photo workshop and just when I thought I already learned everything I needed to learn in travel photography from you, you pull one more out of the bag.
 Who would have ever imagined “dancing” is an integral part of photography?

 It was a long and arduous workshop, but reviewing the images we captured made it all fulfilling (although some I took also made me cringe), and the amazing company of fellow participants made it all bearable.
-We had an excellent guide in Tin who made all our travel arrangements appear seamless, and of course Arj, whose assistance is greatly valued.
+We had an excellent guide in Tin who made all our travel arrangements appear seamless and whose assistance was greatly valued.

 Now, after Myanmar, I can’t stop wondering what other tricks you have in your bag, but I guess I’ll have to sign up for my 5th GD photo workshop to find out...